roelstappers/MEPSDatasets.jl/README.md

      _ChunkSizes          = Int32[1, 1, 1, 1069, 949]
   ```

-  Then e.g. to download all members at `t=0` for the full domain use
+  To download all members at `t=0` for the full domain use e.g.

   ```julia
   t2m = ds["air_temperature_2m"][:,:,:,1,1]